cloudninedigital/.github/profile/README.md

 ```
 ## Python project structure

 At Cloud Nine Digital we have a project template that you can use directly. **[Use the CND template](https://github.com/cloudninedigital/cnd-python-template/generate)**.
+Check the [template on GitHub](https://github.com/cloudninedigital/cnd-python-template).

 If you are not found of using the template, then please review the [guidelines for python project structure](https://wiki.cloudninedigital.nl/Processing-and-Delivery/Software-Development/Python/installable-python-packages).